 A resume template provides you with a layout for your resume.
 That way, you don't have to design the document from scratch.
-A template starts the process for you by laying out certain basic sections hiring managers expect to see (such as name and contact information.)
+A template starts the process for you by laying out certain basic sections hiring managers expect to see, such as name and contact information.
+A resume outline can come in handy as well to get you started.

 Once you have the requirements covered, it’s much easier to customize your resume and make your achievements shine.